inin2007/jQuery/Events/README.md

 Examples:

--moving a mouse over an element
+- moving a mouse over an element
--selecting a radio button
+- selecting a radio button
--clicking on an element
+- clicking on an element